danielnilsson9/bbs-fw/README.md

 ## Main Benefits
-* More power (max 32A)
+* More power (max 32A).
-* No high voltage limit, can by default run up to 63V (maximum rating of components)
+* No high voltage limit, can by default run up to 63V (maximum rating of components).
-* No issue with PAS/Throttle ovveride
+* No issue with PAS/Throttle override.
 * Optional separate set of street legal & offroad assist levels.
-* Possible to set road speed limit per assist level
+* Possible to set road speed limit per assist level.
-* Support cruise assist level (i.e. motor power without pedal or throttle input)
+* Support cruise assist levels (i.e. motor power without pedal or throttle input).
-* Optional use of speed sensor
+* Optional use of speed sensor.
-* Optional use of display
+* Optional use of display.

 For a complete overview of what can be configured, read the configuration tool documentation:
 https://github.com/danielnilsson9/bbshd-fw/wiki/Configuration-Tool